elegant-scipy/elegant-scipy/markdown/ch3.markdown

-difference filter, when the filter is placed on a location with little variation, the dot-product cancels out to zero, whereas, placed on a location where the image brightness is changing, the values multiplied by 1 will be different from those multiplied by -1, and the filter's output will be a positive or negative value (depending on whether the image is brighter towards the bottom-right or top-left at that point).
+difference filter, when the filter is placed on a location with little variation, the dot-product cancels out to zero, whereas, placed on a location where the image brightness is changing, the values multiplied by 1 will be different from those multiplied by -1, and the filtered output will be a positive or negative value (depending on whether the image is brighter towards the bottom-right or top-left at that point).